durmisi/OpenAIExtensions/README.md

 var response = await aiConversationManager.ProcessConversationAsync(history, systemMessage);

+var systemMessage = @"
+    You are an AI bot that only knows how to answer questions about weather.
+    Always respond with text.
+";

+var response = await aiConversationManager.ProcessConversationAsync(history, systemMessage);

-response => The weather in Skopje today is partly cloudy with a high of 15°C.
+response => The weather in Skopje today is partly cloudy with a high of 15Â°C.

 ```